hkzlab/wdcloader/README.md

 wdcloader is a rewrite in Python of the Java [tool](https://github.com/andrew-jacobs/dev65/blob/master/src/com/wdc65xx/sxb/Uploader.java) by Andrew Jacobs.
 It also adds support loading arbitrary binary data into memory.

-The original tool supported [W65C02SXB](https://wdc65xx.com/Single-Board-Computers/w65c02sxb/), [W65C816SXB](https://wdc65xx.com/Single-Board-Computers/w65c816sxb/) and W65C165SXB devboards, this tool should support the same hardware, even though I don't currently own a W65C165SXB to test.
+The original tool supported [W65C02SXB](https://wdc65xx.com/Single-Board-Computers/w65c02sxb/), [W65C816SXB](https://wdc65xx.com/Single-Board-Computers/w65c816sxb/) and [MyMENSCH](https://wdc65xx.com/Single-Board-Computers/mymensch-rev-C/) devboards, this tool should support the same hardware, even though I don't currently own a MyMENSCH to test.

 The rationale is that I need to program these boards somewhere I don't have/don't want a JVM and I also needed a few personalizations on how the tool works.